Gulden/gulden/doc/init.md

 All three configurations assume several paths that might need to be adjusted.

-Binary:              `/usr/bin/Munt-daemon`
+Binary:              `/usr/bin/Gulden-daemon`
-Configuration file:  `/etc/munt/munt.conf`
+Configuration file:  `/etc/gulden/gulden.conf`
-Data directory:      `/var/lib/munt_daemon`
+Data directory:      `/var/lib/gulden_daemon`
-PID file:            `/var/run/munt_daemon/munt_daemon.pid` (OpenRC and Upstart) or `/var/lib/munt_daemon/munt_daemon.pid` (systemd)
+PID file:            `/var/run/gulden_daemon/gulden_daemon.pid` (OpenRC and Upstart) or `/var/lib/gulden_daemon/gulden_daemon.pid` (systemd)
-Lock file:           `/var/lock/subsys/munt_daemon` (CentOS)
+Lock file:           `/var/lock/subsys/gulden_daemon` (CentOS)

-The configuration file, PID directory (if applicable) and data directory should all be owned by the munt user and group.
-It is advised for security reasons to make the configuration file and data directory only readable by the munt user and group.
-Access to Munt-cli and other Munt-daemon rpc clients can then be controlled by group membership.
+The configuration file, PID directory (if applicable) and data directory should all be owned by the gulden user and group.
+It is advised for security reasons to make the configuration file and data directory only readable by the gulden user and group.
+Access to Gulden-cli and other Gulden-daemon rpc clients can then be controlled by group membership.

 4. Installing Service Configuration